 Madame Nguyen Thi Binh, the chief Viet Cong negotiator at the Paris peace talks, paid a courtesy call on President V.

-Madame Nguyen Thi Binh, the chief Viet Cong negotiator at the Paris peace talks, paid a courtesy call on President V.V.
+Background: Madame Nguyen Thi Binh, the chief Viet Cong negotiator at the Paris peace talks, paid a courtesy call on President V.V.
 Giri in New Delhi on Monday as part of a nine-day visit she is making to India.

 An official spokesman said that Mme.
 Binh, who is Foreign Minister in the Provisional Revolutionary Government of South Vietnam, briefly discussed the Vietnam war with the President.
 Yesterday Mme.
 Binh put the Viet Cong view of the conflict to Government leaders, including Prime Minister Mrs. Indira Gandhi and Foreign Minister Swaran Singh.